AIDOVECL: AI-generated Dataset of Outpainted Vehicles for Eye-level Classification and Localization: Abstract

 \section{Abstract}

-Image labeling is a critical bottleneck in the development of computer vision technologies, often constraining the potential of machine learning models due to the time-intensive nature of manual annotations.
-This work introduces a novel approach that leverages outpainting to address the problem of annotated data scarcity by generating artificial contexts and annotations, significantly reducing manual labeling efforts.
-We apply this technique to a particularly acute challenge in autonomous driving, urban planning, and environmental monitoring: the lack of diverse, eye-level vehicle images in desired classes.
+Image labeling is a critical bottleneck in the development of computer vision technologies, often constraining machine learning performance due to the time-intensive nature of manual annotations.
+This work introduces a novel approach that leverages outpainting to mitigate annotated data scarcity by generating artificial contexts and annotations, significantly reducing labeling efforts.
+We apply this technique to a particularly acute challenge in autonomous driving, urban planning, and environmental monitoring: the lack of diverse, eye-level vehicle images from desired classes.
 Our dataset comprises AI-generated vehicle images obtained by detecting and cropping vehicles from manually selected seed images, which are then outpainted onto larger canvases to simulate varied real-world conditions.
 The outpainted images include detailed annotations, providing high-quality ground truth data.
 Advanced outpainting techniques and image quality assessments ensure visual fidelity and contextual relevance.
-Augmentation with outpainted vehicles improves overall performance metrics by up to 8\% and enhances prediction of underrepresented classes by up to 20\%.
-This approach, exemplifying \textit{outpainting as a self-annotating paradigm}, presents a solution that enhances dataset versatility across multiple domains of machine learning.
-The code and links to datasets used in this study are available for further research and replication at \url{https://github.com/amir-kazemi/aidovecl}.
+Ablation results show that incorporating AIDOVECL improves overall detection performance by up to about 10\%, and delivers gains of up to about 40\% in settings with greater diversity of context, object scale, and placement, with underrepresented classes achieving up to about 50\% higher true positives.
+AIDOVECL enhances vehicle detection by augmenting real training data and supporting evaluation across diverse scenarios.
+By demonstrating outpainting as an automatic annotation paradigm, it offers a practical and versatile solution for building fine-grained datasets with reduced labeling effort across multiple machine learning domains.
+The code and links to datasets are available for further research and replication at \url{https://github.com/amir-kazemi/aidovecl}.